-Donnie Yen shares verdict on Quentin Tarantino’s controversial depiction of Bruce Lee
+Donnie Yen calls out Quentin Tarantino’s controversial depiction of Bruce Lee

 The filmmaker, whose credits include Pulp Fiction and Kill Bill, turned 60 earlier this month.

-John Wick Chapter 4 is in cinemas now.
+John Wick: Chapter 4 is in cinemas now.

 Join our commenting forum